Christoph33one/viks-bakery/README.md

 Add item:
 - If a user adds and item, they can click the add item button located on all menu pages.
 - The administration is then redirected to a blank form to add new items to the cake menu.
 A drop down box is available to add the new item to Dairy and non-dairy items.
 - A on-menu option is given to the administrator to select to put the new item on the menu or not.
-Once selected to beon the menu, the item is upladed to the menu for all users to view.
+Once selected to be on the menu, the item is updated to the menu for all users to view.
 - A canel button is present if the administrator decides to cancel adding a new item and is returned to the menu page.
+- Only authenticted admin users can access this URL.
+All other users are redirected to the homepage to keep security measures in place for administration only.

 Edit item:
 - On submitting the requst, I am returned a message to confirm I have made changes to the menu.